tylerbare98/e-commerce-login/README.md

 # routes/controller folder
 routes: lets you create a fodler of different routes to keep server file cleaner. controllers:lets you define functions for individual routes to executs to keep routes files clean

+# Postman / Thunder client
+if you get a 401 error, gitpod has a cookie then needs to be set